rtoken-project/rtoken-monorepo/packages/subgraph/README.md

 yarn deploy-local
 ```

 Great job!
-Now let's make sure things are working properly by doing a sanity check using Postman, or other API tool.
+Now let's make sure things are working properly by doing a sanity check using Postman, or another API tool.

 | Property     | value                                              |
 | ------------ | -------------------------------------------------- |